France Through the Ages

 This trip was very well planned.
 It would have been difficult to get to all of these places on my own because we covered a lot of territory in a short time.
 You'd have to be an expert already to do this alone.”

 - Back to School in Scandinavia

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

 Travel to the fabled Loire River Valley, a World Heritage site, where you’ll tour Fontevraud Abbey, the original resting place of Eleanor of Aquitaine, Henry II, and Richard the Lion Heart.
-You’ll also visit the romantic Chateau de Chenonceau and the Chateau Clos Luce, where Leonardo da Vinci spent his final years.
+You’ll also visit the romantic Château de Chenonceau and the Château Clos Luce, where Leonardo da Vinci spent his final years.
 Farther north, highlights include the dramatic Gothic abbey of Mont St. Michel and the town of Bayeux with its famous medieval tapestry, as well as Normandy’s D-Day landing beaches and the Memorial Museum at Caen.
-In Giverny, stroll through the gardens that inspired Monet’s Impressionist masterpieces, then conclude in Paris with a city highlights tour.Don't forget to check out our photo slide show to glimpse the excitement of this special program!
+In Giverny, stroll through the gardens that inspired Monet’s impressionist masterpieces, then conclude in Paris with a city highlights tour.

 Days 1-2 — Depart the U.S. for Toulouse